 These cookies are sure to satisfy all the chocolate lovers out there!
 There are mini-chocolate chips in these already chocolaty cookies!!
 They are easy to make and…Mmmm, so yummy!!
 Just remember to share…(I won’t tell if you don’t though).

 Everyone needs a great chocolate cookie recipe in their life, and this one is mine!
 And I am sharing it with you.
 My husband, who is not a sweets person, will come looking for these when he knows I’ve made a batch.

-Not only do these have cocoa powder in them, they have mini-chocolate chips!
+Not only do these have cocoa powder in them, but they also have mini-chocolate chips!
 I mean, can you really have too much chocolate…

 I made this batch with regular cocoa powder, but I have also made them with dark cocoa powder, and they both are amazing!

-Many cookie recipes call for softened butter, but for this recipe, you do need to melt your butter.
+Many cookie recipes call for softened butter, but you do need to melt your butter for this recipe.
 The melted butter will mix much better with the cocoa powder.

 Once your cookie dough is complete, you should refrigerate your dough for at least one hour.
 This is to help the dough hold up better during baking, so you end up with a soft, plump, rounded cookie.

 When you roll your cookies, you’ll want them to be about an inch in diameter.
 Try to get all your balls the same size, so they bake uniformly.

 Before you bake the cookies, you will roll them in powdered sugar.
 Don’t worry about getting too much sugar on them; the moisture from the cookie will absorb some of it.
 Don’t roll them in the powdered sugar ahead of time.
 Roll them in the sugar right before you put them onto the baking sheet; otherwise, the moisture from the cookie will absorb the powdered sugar, and they will look like you didn’t roll them at all if done too far ahead of time.

 You should roll out a baking sheet’s worth of cookies and then return the dough to the refrigerator until you are ready to roll your next batch.
 This keeps your dough from getting too soft and keeps your cookies plump when baking.